Note: All opinions in this post are our own, and we receive no royalties for promoting any website.

 1. Pixabay

-Pixabay is another great choice for photos.
-Overall, it boasts over 4.4 million royalty-free assets at the time of writing this post.
-This site features not only photos, but also illustrations, vectors, videos, music, sound effects, and GIFs.
+Pixabay is a great choice for photos.
+Overall, it boasts over 4.4 million royalty-free assets at the time of writing this post, including illustrations, vectors, videos, music, sound effects, and GIFs.
 We’ve used it for photos as well as graphics in the past, but I find photos to be their much stronger suit.
 Their graphics can be a bit hit-or-miss in terms of quality.
 As with all entries, go ahead and read their rules.
 For example, you can download and use their images in their original form, but you’re not allowed to sell copies of content without making meaningful alterations.
 As a side note, Pixabay is now owned by Canva, allowing for easy integration with the website.

 2. Pexels